-- 3. Do not dispose of the battery in a fire; it may explode.
+- 1. Only use the batteries specified for use with this mobile phone. - Do not use batteries of different sizes or from different manufacturers in this mobile phone. - Do not dispose of the battery in a fire; it may explode.
 Dispose of used batteries and phones in accordance with applicable laws and safety regulations.
 Do not expose battery to water.
-Check with local codes for special disposal instructions. - 4.
-Do not open or mutilate the battery.
+Check with local codes for special disposal instructions. - Do not open or mutilate the battery.
 Doing so may cause damage to the eyes or skin. - Exercise care in handling the battery in order not to short the battery with conducting materials such as rings, bracelets, and keys.
 The battery or conducting material may overheat and cause burns or fire. - 6.
 Charge the battery provided with, or identified for use with, this product only in accordance with the instructions and limitations specified in the User's Guide.
 Do not attempt to charge the battery by any means other than those specified in the User's Guide.